 Your guest will never know that their restaurant-worthy dessert only required three ingredients and minutes to make.
 This is a showstopper every single time!

-For those who love a bit of tartness in their sweets, Key lime pie is a timeless favorite.
+For those who love a touch of tartness in their sweets, Key lime pie is a timeless favorite.
 Jocelyn Delk Adams shares how to make it with a homemade graham cracker crust, which brings the confection from fine to fabulous.

 Love is definitely in your future if you make this tart filled with salted caramel, lavender-infused ganache and topped with toasted marshmallow.

 Sunny Anderson's bread pudding is an ode to the famed Mother's Restaurant in New Orleans.
-She uses croissants as the base and swirls in rich chocolate and bourbon infused whipped cream.
+She uses croissants as the base and swirls in rich chocolate and bourbon-infused whipped cream.

 Nothing warms you from the inside out quite like a cup of rich, creamy hot cocoa on a cold day.
-This perfectly chocolaty recipe is one of Martha Stewart's favorites and is a totally drinkable dessert.
+This perfectly chocolatey recipe is one of Martha Stewart's favorites and is a totally drinkable dessert.

 These truffles are inspired by brigadeiros, a confection popular throughout Brazil.
-Here, the traditional chocolate sprinkles get swapped for a festive Valentine's color combo.
+Here, the traditional chocolate sprinkles get swapped for a festive Valentine's Day color combo.

 These truffles are great to give as a Valentine's Day gift, but they're so tasty, you just might want to keep them all for yourself.